stdevPavelmc/FAASGS/README.md

 # [this will fix any dependency error listed above]
 ```

-As I mention this software is abandonware and if you search on the site you will find a generic register credentials.
+As I mention this software is abandon-ware and if you search on the site you will find a generic register credentials.

 To register the software in the SBC you need to install it on a linux box with an GUI (can be another SBC or a real linux box); run xwximage and fill your coordinates and settings, register with the credentials and just then locate a hidden file under your home directory called `.wxtoimgrc` and copy it to `/root/.wxtoimgrc` in the SBC.
 You are done.